welcome to SAVE A FRIEND dog rescue

 Dogs For Adoption

 Please meet our current adoptable dogs!
 All of our dogs are adult rescues.
-Our sweet and blind girl, Tiggy is availabl and searching for her forever home.
-Nina is an adolescent poodle mix and will be available soon.
-Tiffany is a shih tzu and terrier mix and she'll be posted shortly.
-Please check back for more info on adoptable dogs and check out our Facebook and Instagram for updates on our dogs, our rescue efforts, and local Colombian animal welfare initiatives, including spay and neuter campaigns, and feeding and caring for street animals.
+Simba is still in Colombia; we are currently planning his transfer to our Canadian rescue.
+Lulu is a local surrender to Ontario and is now available!
+Gunny has just arrived and is settling into foster care.
+Please check back on other adoptable dogs and check out our Facebook and Instagram for updates on our dogs, our rescue efforts, and local Colombian animal welfare initiatives, including spay and neuter campaigns, and feeding and caring for street animals.

-Canada has implemented a ban on the commercial import of dogs from over 100 countries, including Colombia.
+Canada implemented a ban on the commercial import of dogs from over 100 countries, including Colombia.
 As a rescue organization Save a Friend falls under this ban -- of September 26, 2022, we are not be able bring dogs to from Colombia into our Canadian rescue which is a devastating blow for us as a responsible rescue and a registered not-for-profit organization.
 If you are interested in direct adoption of dogs that are still in Colombia, you must be able to cover travel costs to Toronto, including the flight, crate, an international medical certificate and any duties to be paid on arrival.
 These direct adoptions are suitable only for guardians/families with lots of dog experience and time to commit to the process.
 We will also continue to fight this ban, along with the many, many other responsible rescues in Canada.
+We accept local rescues and rescues from countries not impacted by the ban, including Mexico, as we have a particular interest in Latin America.
+Please keep in mind that we are a very small organization, entirely volunteer and foster based.

-A SPECIAL NOTE REGARDING ADOPTION FEES: The average cost to spay/neuter, vaccinate, transport each dog to Toronto and foster locally is now around $1,700 per dog.
-Since the onset of
+A SPECIAL NOTE REGARDING ADOPTION FEES: The average cost to spay/neuter, vaccinate, transport each dog to Toronto and foster locally is now around $1,650 per dog.
+Since the pandemic,

 Picture